NicolasKuske/GenesisRobustRobotics/README.md

 - `-hd` or `--hidden_dim` sets the hidden dimension for the network.
 If none is provided, the default is `64`.
 - `-t` or `--task` specifies the task to train on.
 If none is provided, the default is `GraspFixedBlock`.
 Available tasks include:
   - `GraspFixedBlock`: Environment for grasping a fixed block.
-  - `GraspFixedRod`: Environment for grasping a fixed rod.
   - `GraspRandomBlock`: Environment for grasping a randomly placed block.
-  - `GraspRandomRod`: Environment for grasping a randomly placed rod.
-  - `ShadowHandBase`: Environment for controlling a ShadowHand.
-  - `WaterFranka`: Environment for interacting with liquid.